Carousel (musical): Inception

 I began to see an attractive ensemble—sailors, whalers, girls who worked in the mills up the river, clambakes on near-by islands, an amusement park on the seaboard, things people could do in crowds, people who were strong and alive and lusty, people who had always been depicted on the stage as thin-lipped puritans—a libel I was anxious to refute ... as for the two leading characters, Julie with her courage and inner strength and outward simplicity seemed more indigenous to Maine than to Budapest.
 Liliom is, of course, an international character, indigenous to nowhere.

 Rodgers and Hammerstein were also concerned about what they termed "the tunnel" of Molnár's second act—a series of gloomy scenes leading up to Liliom's suicide—followed by a dark ending.
 They also felt it would be difficult to set Liliom's motivation for the robbery to music.
-Molnár's opposition to having his works adapted was also an issue; he had famously turned down Giacomo Puccini when the great composer wished to transform Liliom into an opera, stating that he wanted the piece to be remembered as his, not Puccini's.
+Molnár's opposition to having his works adapted was also an issue; he had famously turned down Giacomo Puccini's request to adapt Liliom as an opera, stating that he wanted the piece to be remembered as his, not Puccini's.
 In 1937, Molnár, who had recently emigrated to the United States, had declined another offer from Kurt Weill to adapt the play into a musical.

 The pair continued to work on the preliminary ideas for a Liliom adaptation while pursuing other projects in late 1943 and early 1944—writing the film musical State Fair and producing I Remember Mama on Broadway.
 Meanwhile, the Theatre Guild took Molnár to see Oklahoma!
 Molnár stated that if Rodgers and Hammerstein could adapt Liliom as beautifully as they had modified Green Grow the Lilacs into Oklahoma!, he would be pleased to have them do it.
 The Guild obtained the rights from Molnár in October 1943.
 The playwright received one percent of the gross and $2,500 for "personal services".
 The duo insisted, as part of the contract, that Molnár permit them to make changes in the plot.
 At first, the playwright refused, but eventually yielded.
 Hammerstein later stated that if this point had not been won, "we could never have made Carousel."